 Figure 2.
-When light reflect off a coin in a bowl of water, it refracts (changes direction) away from the normal.
-The change is direction enable the light to enter our eye and make the coin visible, but the refraction makes the coin appear in a different position.
+When light reflects off a coin in a bowl of water, it refracts (changes direction) away from the normal.
+The change in direction enables the light to enter our eye and make the coin visible, but the refraction makes the coin appear in a different position.